maxatome/go-testdeep-site/docs_src/content/operators/Smuggle.md

 another type before stepping down in favor of generic comparison process.
 Of course it is a [smuggler operator]({{< ref "operators#smuggler-operators" >}}).
-So *fn* is a function that must take one parameter whose type must be convertible to the type of the compared value (as a convenient shortcut, *fn* can be a `string` specifying a fields-path through structs, see below for details).
+So *fn* is a function that must take one parameter whose type must be convertible to the type of the compared value.

+As convenient shortcuts, *fn* can be a `string` specifying a fields-path through structs, maps & slices, or any other type, in this case a simple cast is done (see below for details).

 *fn* must return at least one value.
 These value will be compared as is to *expectedValue*, here integer 28: